Mastitis refers to the inflammation of the udders.1

 Milking Procedures

 It’s crucial that you emphasize hygiene with your milking procedures.
-Consider the following strategies:
+Consider the following strategies for teat care for day goats:

 - Milking Practices – Ensure your milking practices and utensils are hygienic.3